 - The 5-minute chart of the USD/JPY shows a price increase and a big distance between the two SMAs.

-- This means that the price might be exiting a consolidation in bullish direction.
+- This means that the price might be exiting a consolidation in a bullish direction.

 - That consolidation resembles a Double Bottom chart pattern.